Sequoia Detox Centers

 The opiate epidemic in the United States has been the leading cause of accidental deaths, surpassing vehicular collisions.
 Drug users who start with prescription pill abuse can easily lead to full-blown heroin addiction.
 The harder opiates are to find, the more attractive heroin becomes.
 Heroin produces the same high as opiates and is substantially cheaper on the street.

-What are Opiate Withdrawal Symptoms
+What are Opiate Withdrawal Symptoms?

 Anyone who uses opiates, whether prescription or otherwise, is at an increased risk for addiction and experiencing withdrawal symptoms when they try to stop taking the drug.
 Sometimes it can be difficult to distinguish the signs and symptoms of addiction from desired effects of the drug, at least early on.
 However, it is crucial to understand the potential indicators of addiction to ensure you or a loved one have early access to treatment at an opiate detox center.

 The journey to healing from opiate addiction looks different from person to person.
 Because addiction impacts everyone in unique ways, the path to sobriety also looks different.
 Although everyone in an opioid detox program will experience individual symptoms, several are common in most instances.
-Some common opiate withdrawal symptoms include:

 Some opiate withdrawal symptoms include: